jake0326/RedMegaScooter/README.md

-# Organized Repository
+# RedMegaScooter
-This repository is organized where everything can go
+This website is about teaching you programming and computer hardware and networking.
+There are also some games to play if you want too.